-Rather than try to describe one model of corpus construction and utilization - I do not believe that such a model exists - I will proceed, rather, by describing aspects of four spoken corpus projects: The (North Carolina) Sociolinguistic Archive and Analysis Project (SLAAP), the spoken component of International Corpus of English (ICE), the Wenzhou Spoken Corpus (WSC), and the Dinka Narratives Corpus (DNC).
-These four projects are quite different to each other in so far as their rationale, intended audience, institutional support, and the state of linguistic research on the language are concerned.
+Rather than try to describe one model of corpus construction and utilization - it is unrealistic to think that such a model exists - four spoken corpus projects will be reviewed in turn: The (North Carolina) Sociolinguistic Archive and Analysis Project (SLAAP), the spoken component of International Corpus of English (ICE), the Wenzhou Spoken Corpus (WSC), and the Dinka Narratives Corpus (DNC).
+These four projects are quite different to each other in so far as their rationale. intended audience, institutional support, and the state of linguistic research on the language are concerned.
 SLAAP and ICE are predicated upon very substantial research funding and relate to a world language (English).
 WSC and DNC have not had the benefit of any substantial research funding and relate to lesser known languages.
 SLAAP and DNC incorporate audio in an essential way into the corpus, whereas ICE and WSC are designed around the analysis of the transcript more than the audio.
 In light of this diversity among the projects, reviewing them here seems a suitable way to introduce and discuss a variety of issues relating to spoken corpora.